 "Well, what is she, then?"

-Erik glanced around thoughtfully, listening to the muted strains of "Rebel, Rebel" seeping from her room and eyeing the décor inside his own.
+Erik glanced around thoughtfully, listening to the muted strains of "Rebel Rebel" seeping from her room and eyeing the décor inside his own.
 "I'm not entirely sure."

-"Ah, so we're being vague about this, then?
+"Vague as ever, I see.
 Well… how did she react when she met you?"